z1dev/zkanji/README.md

 # zkanji TEST v1
 This is a temporary name.
-I will refer to the program simply as zkanji in this readme.
+I will refer to the program simply as zkanji.

 You can find the source code of the program on [GitHub](https://github.com/z1dev/zkanji).